thingsboard/thingsboard.github.io/_includes/templates/device-library/single-board-computers/device-new-dashboard.md

 Each widget has a data source.
 It is how the widget “knows” what data to display.
 We should configure the data source to see the latest value of our “cpu_usage” data that we sent during step 2.

 - Enter edit mode.
-Click on the "Add new widget" button.
+Click on the "Add new widget" button;
 - Select the "Charts" widget bundle.
 Click on the header of the Entities widget.
-The "Add Widget" window will appear.
+The "Add Widget" window will appear;
 - Click "Add" to add the data source.
-A widget may have multiple data sources, but we will use only one.
+A widget may have multiple data sources, but we will use only one;
 - Select the "{{deviceName}}" entity alias.
 Then click on the input field on the right.
 The auto-complete with available data points will appear.
-Select the "cpu_usage" data point and click "Add".
+Select the "cpu_usage" data point and click "Add";
 - To enlarge the widget by dragging its bottom right corner.
 Feel free to explore advanced settings for additional widget modifications.